 COVID-19 Mobile Customer Engagement Playbook

-Already using Apptentive for mobile?
+Already using Alchemer Mobile (formerly Apptentive) for mobile?
 If so, you’ve already completed the first step to using your mobile channel as a listening tool to better understand consumers, reduce churn, and increase retention.
 If not, we still want to help.

 Below is our playbook to help you understand your customer feedback data, regardless of your industry.
 And remember, understanding and thoughtfully engaging your customers is the key to improve retention and reduce churn.